Dynamics-and-Complexity-Group/quantum-dynamics/README.md

 ## Dynamical System and Schrödinger Simulations for Quantum Tunneling in an Asymmetric Double-Well Potential

-This repository contains Python codes and Jupyter notebooks accompanying the manuscript:
+This repository accompanies the manuscript titled “Dynamical system and Schrödinger simulations for quantum tunneling in an asymmetric double-well potential,” currently under review.

+Once accepted, this README will be updated with the journal citation and DOI.

+Last updated: October 25, 2025

+**Authors:**
-> **Swetamber Das** (ORCID: [0000-0002-2669-0842]) swetamber.p@srmap.edu.in
+> **Swetamber Das** (ORCID: [0000-0002-2669-0842]) — swetamber.p@srmap.edu.in
-> **Arghya Dutta** (ORCID: [0000-0003-2116-6475])  arghya.d@srmap.edu.in
+> **Arghya Dutta** (ORCID: [0000-0003-2116-6475]) — arghya.d@srmap.edu.in
 > Department of Physics, SRM University-AP, Amaravati 522240, Andhra Pradesh, India

-*Any comments or suggestions are most welcome.
+We welcome any comments or suggestions for improvement.
----

-## Manuscript Status

-*This repository accompanies a manuscript currently under review.*
-Once the paper is accepted, this README will be updated to include the journal citation and DOI.

-*Last updated: October 25, 2025
 ---

 ## Repository Structure